msa-ez/platform/README.md

 ```
 ### Run the frontend

-create a file 'env.txt' in the root folder and paste it:
+create a file '/public/static/env.txt' and paste it:

 ```
 VUE_APP_DB_HOST=localhost